Timothy Fisher (lawyer)

-Timothy Fisher (born December 12, 1953) is a dean emeritus and professor of law at the University of Connecticut School of Law.
+Timothy Fisher (born December 12, 1953) is dean and professor of law emeritus at the University of Connecticut School of Law.

 Early life and education

 Fisher grew up in New Haven, Connecticut; San Francisco; San Juan, Puerto Rico; and Hartford, Connecticut.
 He attended Hartford Public High School and graduated in 1975 from Yale University with a B.A. in economics and in 1978 with a J.D. from Columbia Law School.